FurkanKirat/EssenceHub/meetingslog.md

 ### December 16, 2024
 **Agenda:** Submission and final remarks
 - Confirmed that the GitHub repository was up-to-date.
-- Zipped and uploaded the project as "gSX_FinalProjectCode.zip."
 - Reflected on the project’s challenges and successes.

 **Participants:** Ahmet, Hidayet, Çağkan, Furkan, Yusuf